 A/ If the kitten’s names have not been registered at time of viewing, I have no problem letting the new owners choose a name for their kitten.
 Please bear in mind we cannot use a name we have already used with my Towanreef prefix, and we will not use a name we or TICA find offensive.
 You are free to give them a family or pet name that you will use around the house, regardless of their pedigree name - for example one of our previous breeding girls pedigree name is Towanreef Treacle Dumpling her pet name is Dumpling.

 A/ When you come and pick up your new family member they will be in good health, litter trained and will have been:

-· vet checked at least twice
+· vet checked three times

 · fully vaccinated